-How did we do this, you ask?
-We called on three members of our team—all of whom have significant admissions experience at top schools—to comb through our extensive MBA interview archive and hand pick a set of particularly challenging questions.
-The only ground rule was that they needed to be questions posed to applicants with some degree of regularity, as opposed to one-off, oddball questions from an ‘off the reservation’ alum.
+To accomplish this, our team of former admissions officers combed through our extensive MBA interview archive and hand picked a set of particularly challenging questions.
+The only ground rule was that they needed to be questions posed to applicants routinely (as opposed to one-off, oddball questions from a rouge alum).

-WARNING: Some questions on the list appear very sweet and innocent.
-Be aware that looks can be deceiving.
+WARNING: Some questions on the list appear to be pretty innocuous, but beware – looks can be deceiving.

-If you’re preparing for an upcoming interview, you won’t want to miss this valuable insider advice.
-It can help make answering even the most challenging questions feel like a walk in the park.
+If you’re preparing for an interview, this insider advice can help make answering even the most challenging questions feel like a walk in the park.

 Seven Hardest MBA Admissions Interview Questions